blcuicall/nlp-crowdsourcing/README.md

  📝<a href="https://arxiv.org/abs/2305.06683" target="_blank"> Paper </a> • 📊<a href="./nlp_crowdsourcing_poster.pdf" target="_blank"> Poster </a> • 👋 Visit our <a href="https://blcuicall.org/" target="_blank">official website</a>
 </p>

 This repository contains code and data for the paper **Cost-efficient Crowdsourcing for Span-based Sequence Labeling: Worker Selection and Data Augmentation** presented on CCL 2024.

 If you are interested in our research, please visit our official website: [ICALL Research Group at Beijing Language and Culture University](https://blcuicall.org/).

 ## What's New

+**2025/04/01:** Our paper **Cost-Optimized Crowdsourcing for NLP via Worker Selection and Data Augmentation** has been accepted by IEEE Transactions of Network Sciences and Engineering! 🎉🎉🎉

 **2024/07/27:** We presented our work with a poster at CCL 2024.
 The poster can be found [here](nlp_crowdsourcing_poster.pdf).